gautamcr/hystrix-fix/README.md

 are very old and the versio of gradle used to build them is very old.
 This gradle file has been just barely re-written to build hystrix-core and nothing else.

+Use this command to build only hystrix-core:

+./gradlew :hystrix-core:jar

+If all goes well you should find the built jar under hystrix-core/build/libs.

 ## Full Documentation

 See the [Wiki](https://github.com/Netflix/Hystrix/wiki/) for full documentation, examples, operational details and other information.